mateusoliveira43/cly/README.md

 ### Poetry

-To install the template's development requirements in a virtual environment, run
+To install the framework's development requirements in a virtual environment, run
 ```
 poetry install
 ```